 On January 24, 2022, Tin Shwe was convicted and sentenced under Article 505(a) of the penal code, a broad provision that criminalizes incitement and the dissemination of false news, according to a database maintained by the Assistance Association of Political Prisoners rights group and a separate database compiled by the Detained Journalists Information Myanmar private Facebook group, which CPJ reviewed.

-Tin Shwe, a reporter for the Magway Post news website, was arrested on March 26, 2021, while reporting on a protest against the military junta in Minbu town, Magwe Region, according to a report by Democratic Voice of Burma and a database maintained by the rights group Assistance Association of Political Prisoners.
+Tin Shwe, a reporter for the Magway Post news website, was arrested on March 26, 2021, while reporting on a protest against the military junta in Minbu town, Magwe Region, according to a report by Democratic Voice of Burma and AAPPB’s database.

-The Ministry of Information did not reply to CPJ’s emailed request sent in late November 2021 for comment on his legal status and treatment in detention.
+The Ministry of Information did not reply to CPJ’s emailed request sent in late 2022 for comment on his legal status and treatment in detention.